oplogix/voice-gpt/README.md

 - [OpenAI](https://openai.com/) for providing the GPT-3 API.
 - Developers of the `speech_recognition` and `pyttsx3` libraries for their contributions.
+- -Thanks to nickbild for the Idea - https://github.com/nickbild/voice_chatgpt

 Happy conversing with Voice-GPT!